List of rulers of Frisia: Kingdom of Frisia

 Note that a supposed "House of Frisia" as well as the names of most members of the house are mythological or fictitious.
 Early modern historians created the story of a continuous dynasty.

 After the Migration Period, several Frisian Kingdoms may have emerged in the districts northwest of the Frankish Kingdom, each districts characterized by a distinctive style of ornaments.
 One of these kingdoms may have been ruled by the legendary Finn, son of Folcwald, well known from Beowulf, Widsith and the Finnesburg Fragment.
-According to legend, Finn was killed by the Saxon leader Hengist, who migrated to Britain in 449 and founded the Kingdom of Kent thereafter.
+According to legend, Finn was killed by the Jutish leader, Hengist, who migrated to Britain in 449 and founded the Kingdom of Kent thereafter.

 The early medieval Frisians were in fact, like Hengist and Horsa, immigrants from Anglo-Saxon descent, absorbing the older name of the Frisii that inhabited the area in Roman times.
 Under Radbod of Frisia the Frisian kingship reached its maximum geographical extent, covering the coastal districts of North and South Holland (Frisia ulterior) with parts of Utrecht and the town of Dorestad (Frisia citerior).
 Radbod may also have extended his power to the province of Friesland, but his rule did not extend farther East.
 The province of Zeeland may already have been under Frankish rule during his lifetime.

 In 722 the Frisian land west of the River Vlie came under Frankish rule and were christianized.
 In 734, after the Battle of the Boarn, the area west of the Lauwers (nowadays Friesland) was occupied by the Franks.
 The Frisians east of the Lauwers (Groningen and East Frisia) were subjugated in 785.
 The Frisian immigrants of the isle of Helgoland and in Schleswig-Holstein remained under Danish or Jutish rule.